How to research the history, development, architecture, collections and management of the State Library of Victoria.

 2017 Vision 2020 redevelopment works begin

-2018 September 21 Opening of the new Russell and La Trobe Street entrances, Russell Street Welcome Zone, relocated Newspaper and Family History Reading Rooms, relocated Arts Reading Room, Cowen Gallery information desk (desk service previously located in the Information Centre), and the Isabella Fraser Room.
+2018 September 21 Opening of the new Russell and La Trobe Street entrances, Russell Street Welcome Zone (formerly Journals & Magazines Reading Room), relocated Newspaper and Family History Reading Rooms (in McArthur Gallery), relocated Arts Reading Room (in Swinburne Gallery), Gateway information desk (in Cowen Gallery, desk service previously located in the Information Centre), and the Isabella Fraser Room.
 Swanston Street entrance closed until spring 2019.

 Watch this virtual 3D reconstruction to discover how the 1856 Melbourne Public Library has evolved into the contemporary State Library of Victoria, spanning an entire city block and bearing traces of more than 100 years of architectural influences.